 - Rudolph the Red-Nosed Reindeer Gnome – Look, if you love reindeer and Rudolph, specifically, this is the gnome you need in your life.

 - Merry & Bright Gnome – Non-traditional Christmas theme in your house?
 Check out this absolutely adorable gnome.

 - Epic Gnome Ornament – Seriously, this is our most popular post ever–and there’s a reason.
 This is an epic gnome ornament and you’ll love it.

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite DIYs for Christmas board on Pinterest.
+Please share it on Facebook or save it to your favorite DIYs on a Christmas pin board.